 PLEASE NOTE: An important change took place on January 1, 2021 regarding currencies.
 Cuba has put an end to its dual currency system (CUC and CUP).
 This long-anticipated unification leads to the definitive removal of the CUC (Cuban convertible peso) in favor of the CUP (Cuban Peso).
 More information below.

 Since January 1, 2021, there is now only one legal currency in Cuba:

-1.00 CUC = $1.00 USD (fixed rate) and 1 CUC = 26.50 CUP
+24 CUP = $1.00 USD (fixed rate)

 History of the CUC:

-At first (from 1994 to early 2005) the CUC was pegged to the USD (1.00 CUC = 1.00 USD), then in April 2005 the exchange rate was changed to 1.00 CUC = 1.08 USD, and then 6 years later, in March 2011, the Central Bank of Cuba devaluated the CUC by 8% against all foreign currencies, so this measure now pegs again the CUC at 1 to 1 with the US Dollar
+The Convertible Peso (CUC) closed currency was first introduced in 1994, but the US Dollar still remained the preferred currency for tourists until November 8, 2004, when the US dollar ceased to be accepted on the island.
+Since then the CUC became the “tourist currency” to substitute the US Dollar (USD).
+At first (1994 to early 2005), the CUC was pegged to the USD at 1:1.
+In April 2005, its value was increase to 1.08 USD, and then in March 2011 the Central Bank of Cuba devaluated the CUC by 8% against all foreign currencies, so this measure now pegs again the CUC at 1 to 1 with the US Dollar.

 Lily & Normand